Tropical Geometry of Phylogenetic Tree Space: A Statistical Perspective: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:setting}, we provide the mathematical setting for our contributions.
-Specifically, we define and discuss the relationship between phylogenetic trees and metrics, in the context of tropical geometry.
-In Section \ref{sec:palm}, we introduce and provide formal properties of the tropical metric on the space of phylogenetic trees, and formally define palm tree space.
-We give details on the geometry and topology of palm tree space, and also prove analytic properties that make it Polish, making it amenable to statistical analysis.
-Section \ref{sec:ultra} gives a detailed treatment of the special case of equidistant trees and studies the behavior of their tree topologies in the setting of tropical line segments.
-Section \ref{sec:prob} discusses and gives details of the tropical probabilistic quantities that are fundamental in statistical analysis and inference.
-We close in Section \ref{sec:discussion} with a discussion, and some ideas for future research.
+In Section \ref{sec:math}, we provide background and motivation for our study.
+In Section \ref{sec:palm}, we discuss properties of the tropical metric on the space of phylogenetic trees and formally define palm tree space.
+We study its geometry, topology, and analytic properties in relation to BHV space.
+We also give some examples of theoretical probability measures used in statistics and that are important in probability theory.
+In Section \ref{sec:app}, we give examples of statistical techniques on palm tree space, including numerical experiments and an application to real data in both palm tree and BHV space.
+We close in Section \ref{sec:end} with a discussion, and some directions for future research.